nichollsh/AGNI/docs/paper/paper.md

 # Summary

+It is important that we are able to accurately model the atmospheres of (exo)planets.
+This is because their atmospheres play a crucial role in setting the environment and conditions on the planet, including how the planet evolves over astronomical timescales.
+Additionally, it is primarily by observation of their atmospheres that we are able to characterise exoplanets.
+There is demand for accurate atmosphere models in the context of lava worlds: planets with permanent or fleeting magma oceans.

-AGNI[^1] is a Julia program designed to solve for the temperature, and radiation environment within the atmospheres of rocky (exo)planets.
-Given basic physical parameters such as planetary radius, atmospheric composition, and the incoming stellar radiation.
+AGNI[^1] is a Julia program designed to solve for the temperature and radiation environment within the atmospheres of rocky (exo)planets.
+It leverages a well established FORTRAN code to calculate radiative fluxes from a given atmospheric temperature structure and composition, which -- alongside models of convection and other processes -- enables an energy-conserving numerical solution for the atmospheric conditions.
+In contrast to most other numerical atmosphere codes, AGNI uses an Newton-Raphson optimisation method to obtain this solution, which enables good performance and scalability.
+AGNI was specifically developed for use alongside planetary interior models within a coupled framework, although it can also be easily applied to scientific problems as a standalone code.

 [^1]: AGNI can be found on GitHub [here](https://github.com/nichollsh/AGNI).